- Program structure

 - Are privy to opportunities for student scholarships and grants through the Department of Defense Cyber Scholarship Program and the Federal CyberCorps Scholarship for Service Program

-As of August 2019, there are 274 CAE-CD Institutions In 48 states, The District of Columbia, and The Commonwealth of Puerto Rico.
+As of 2023, there are more than 300 CAE-CD institutions in 48 states, the District of Columbia, and the Commonwealth of Puerto Rico.

 National Centers of Academic Excellence in Cyber Operations (CAE-CO)